“To cover my script, or not to cover my script?”

 That bird’s eye view gives you a good general idea of problems in your script, but it doesn’t necessarily focus like a laser on each and every last line of your script and give you an exhaustive list of solutions, as does script consulting or one-on-one script notes.

-Over the last decade-plus, my company Screenplay Readers has been providing script coverage, and one or two customers have been disappointed when they pay $97 for a script coverage, and then don’t receive a step-by-step, line-by-line, 25-page instruction manual on how to re-write their screenplay, or when the reader, according to the mistaken customer, “glosses over” tiny, irrelevant specifics in their screenplay.
+Over the last decade-plus, my company Screenplay Readers has been providing screenplay coverage, and one or two customers have been disappointed when they pay $100 or so for a coverage, and then don’t receive a step-by-step, line-by-line, 25-page instruction manual on how to re-write their screenplay, or when the reader, according to the mistaken customer, “glosses over” tiny, irrelevant specifics in their screenplay.

 So if it’s page after page of super-specific details you’re after, screenplay coverage is probably not the service you’re after.
 But then again, no script consultant or script notes are going to provide said 25-page instructional manual on how to rewrite your script either.